Criminal procedure: Difference between criminal and civil cases

 In Anglo-American law, the party bringing a criminal action (that is, in most cases, the state) is called the prosecution, but the party bringing a civil action is the plaintiff.
-In both kinds of action the other party is known as the defendant.
+In a civil action the other party is known as the defendant.
+In a criminal case, the private party may be known as the defendant or the accused.
 A criminal case in the United States against a person named Ms. Sanchez would be entitled United States v. (short for versus, or against) Sanchez if initiated by the federal government; if brought by a state, the case would typically be called State v.
 Sanchez or People v.
 Sanchez.
 In the United Kingdom, the criminal case would be styled R. (short for Rex or Regina, that is, the King or Queen) v.
 Sanchez.
 In both the United States and the United Kingdom, a civil action between Ms. Sanchez and a Mr. Smith would be Sanchez v.
 Smith if started by Sanchez and Smith v.
 Sanchez if begun by Smith.

 Evidence given at a criminal trial is not necessarily admissible in a civil action about the same matter, just as evidence given in a civil cause is not necessarily admissible on a criminal trial.
 For example, the victim of a road accident does not directly benefit if the driver who injured him is found guilty of the crime of careless driving.
 He still has to prove his case in a civil action.
 In fact he may be able to prove his civil case even when the driver is found not guilty in the criminal trial.
 If the accused has given evidence on his trial he may be cross-examined on those statements in a subsequent civil action regardless of the criminal verdict.